juguleteizabela-sketch/Vehicle-Maintenance-Tracker/README.md

    * Go to the **Import** tab and upload the `BazaDeDateMasini.sql` file included in this project.
 4. **Configuration:** * Check your database connection file (e.g., `config.php` or `db_connect.php`) and make sure the credentials match your WAMP setup.
 The default username is usually `root` with no password.
 5. **Run the Application:** * Open your browser and go to `http://localhost/your_project_folder_name/login.php`.

+## 📄 Documentation Note

+Please note that the comprehensive technical documentation file (`Documentatie_Fisa_Auto_de_Bord_Final.docx`) is written in **Romanian**.

+**Role:** This document was developed as part of an academic project for the National University of Science and Technology POLITEHNICA Bucharest[cite: 2].
+It serves as an in-depth technical guide, detailing the theoretical foundations, complete database schema, security implementations, and the architectural workflow of each module[cite: 2].